MathsJam/mathsjam-site/gathering/index.md

 <!--Prices are £165.00 for a single delegate, or £250.00 for two delegates sharing a room.
 Twin rooms are available.
 The full package includes accommodation on Saturday night, all sessions, and all meals from lunch on Saturday to lunch on Sunday.
 Early-bird discount has now closed, but a 10% discount is available for the unwaged.
 There are also day rates if you can only come for one day, and there are some additional bursaries available - email for more information.-->

-The talk listings and abstracts for 2017 talks will shortly be listed on the talks page, and talks from all past gatherings are collated in [the archive]({{site.url}}/gathering/archive).
+The talk slides and descriptions from 2017 talks, along with talks from all past gatherings are collated in [the archive]({{site.url}}/gathering/archive).

 MathsJams are a chance for anyone to join the fun.
 We have people of all ages, backgrounds, education and ability.
 All you need is an interest in and enthusiasm for maths of all types.